ParthLa/ParthLa.github.io/_news/announcement_4.md

 related_posts: false
 ---

-Started my third Internship with Bank of Baroda, India under a professor from Stats Department.
+Started my Internship with Bank of Baroda, India under a professor from Statistics Department